raystack/compass/docs/concepts/internals.md

 ## Index Setup

-When an type is created, an index is created in elasticsearch by it's name.
-All created indices are aliased to the `universe` index, which is used to run the search when all types need to be searched, or when `filter.type` is not specifed in the Search API.
+There is a migration command in compass to setup all storages.
+Once the migration is executed, all types are being created (if does not exist).
+When a type is created, an index is created in elasticsearch by it's name.
+All created indices are aliased to the `universe` index, which is used to run the search when all types need to be searched, or when `filter[type]` is not specifed in the Search API.

 The indices are also configured with a camel case tokenizer, to support proper lexing of some resources that use camel case in their nomenclature \(protobuf names for instance\).
 Given below is a sample of the index settings that are used: